SoftwareAG/c8y-docs/content/apama/best-practices-bundle/limitations.md

 There are a number of ways that assets may be deployed to Apama within Cumulocity IoT and the restrictions vary according to those mechanisms:

-* “Upload custom Apama rule” - the simplest mechanism to deploy Apama assets into a fully managed Apama correlator, see [Introduction > Deploying EPL](/guides/apama/introduction/#deploying-epl).
+* “Upload custom Apama rule” - the simplest mechanism to deploy Apama assets into a fully managed Apama correlator, see [Basic functionalities > Deploying applications](/guides/apama/analytics-introduction/#deploying-apps).
 * “Custom microservice” – where more complex Apama projects can be built using the Cumulocity microservice SDK, see [Developing applications > Cumulocity microservices](/guides/concepts/applications#microservices) in the Concepts guide.

 When designing an Apama solution to be deployed within any form of Cumulocity IoT environment, consider the following points.